bono-cms/bono.cms/module/Site/URL.md

 Suppose you have a page with `ID = 1`, and you're linking to it through the `Pages` module:

     <a href="<?= $cms->createUrl(1, 'Pages'); ?>">View my page</a>

+Each module that handles custom pages includes a dedicated section in its documentation explaining URL generation.